albinvass/dotfiles-setup/README.md

-To run this, modify hosts.yaml to point at the machine you want to set up and run the following from the repository:
+To set up this environment clone this repository and run install.sh

-    ANSIBLE_ROLES_PATH=roles ansible-playbook playbooks/setup.yaml -i hosts.yaml --ask-become-pass

 TODO: